ricardoh2021/plant-watering-system/README.md

 - Upgrade to a more accurate load cell with a higher weight capacity.
 - Add additional sensors, such as a temperature or humidity sensor.
+- Upgrade to more accurate soil sensors.
+Here is a [Video tutorial](https://www.instructables.com/Arduino-Soil-Moisture-Sensor/) to help you out.
+  - If you want even better readings, consider using a non corrosive sensor such as the one in this [tutorial.](https://arduino-tutorials.net/tutorial/capacitive-soil-moisture-sensor-arduino)
+- Include a Breaboard for better prototyping and cleaner wire management.
+- Use a Float Switch instead of the Load Cell for accurate readings of the water level.
+- Consider waterproofing the case that holds the water pitcher to prevent water damage to the scale.

 #### Possible Modifications for Indoor Plant Watering System